Never trust user input. But who is the user?

 Don’t assume something won’t happen just because you have a contract.
 Human error will happen.
 Contracts let you know how to handle the situation and can offer you more flexibility.
 But you do need to handle errors.

 Then what to do?
 How to handle such cases?
-More on error handling in the next episode.
+More on error handling in a next episode.

 Conclusion